tifasoftware/FreeUTM/README.md

 FreeUTM is a project intended to recreate the features of the Mac-Exclusive [UTM](https://github.com/utmapp/UTM) for "free" operating-systems like Linux and BSD, hence the name FreeUTM.

+If you have an issue with this program, reach out to us or the QEMU project, but not to the UTM or Turing Software.

 ## Future Goals
 - Implement Options to Customize the Machine without having to learn QEMU arguments
 - Create Graphical Version for either GTK or QT